TomHilder/wakeflow/README.md

 ```sh
 python -m pip install -e .
 ```
 Do not forget the dot (.) in the above command, as it tells `pip` to look in the current working directory (where `wakeflow` is).
-The advantage of installing this way is that it places a link to the current directory where you have cloned `wakeflow` to in your `site-packages` folder instead of _moving_ it there.
-Now when you edit the code in `wakeflow/src/wakeflow/`, it will edit your installation!
+The advantage of installing this way is that it places a _link_ to `wakeflow` in your `site-packages` folder instead of _moving_ it there.
+Now when you edit the code in `wakeflow/src/wakeflow/` it will edit your installation!

-### Installation

 <p align="right">(<a href="#top">back to top</a>)</p>